- Academic Calendar

-For Spring 2014, all MIT students (except Special Students) will be registering online.
+For Fall 2014, all MIT students (except Special Students) will be registering online.
 Online Registration is an application built by the Registrar's Office and Information Services & Technology to facilitate registration in a digital format.

 At the registration meeting, students and advisors agree upon subject enrollment for the term.
 After conferring, the academic advisor or registration officer approves the subject selections.
 The student is responsible for completing the registration process and submitting the digital form.

 If a student is on registration hold, both the student and advisor can make changes to subject selections online and the advisor can submit his/her approval.
 However, a student cannot submit their registration until arrangements are made to clear the hold.

 Students who wish to cross-register at Harvard, the Massachusetts College of Art and Design, the School of the Museum of Fine Arts, or Wellesley should follow the special procedures for those schools.

 Undergraduates registered for fewer than 36 units (not including Listener or ROTC subjects) are considered to be less than full-time.
 Read how registration load affects financial aid, loan deferments, compliance with immigration regulations, eligibility for varsity athletics, and external health insurance.